Manhattan Child Support Lawyer

 Understanding Changes in Support Obligations

 While child support is an official court order, both parents have the right to request the court to modify the payment amount.
-You can request a modification at any time if you are able to demonstrate that you have experienced a material change in circumstances resulting in either an increase or reduction in your income by at least 10%.
+You can request a modification at any time if you can demonstrate that you have experienced a material change in circumstances resulting in either an increase or reduction in your income by at least 10%.
 For instance, losing your job, relocating, getting a new job, or having a baby could all be grounds for a modification.

 Kansas calculates support differently for different age groups, so it is possible that a modification request submitted when a child is younger may not be approved, while the same request when the child is older may pass.